F5Networks/f5-azure-arm-templates/azure-arm-2nic/readme.md

     )

     # Connect to Azure, right now it is only interactive login
+    try {
+        Write-Host "Checking if already logged in!"
+        Get-AzureRmSubscription | Out-Null
+        Write-Host "Already logged in, continuing..."
+        }
+        Catch {
+        Write-Host "Not logged in, please login..."
+        Login-AzureRmAccount
+        }

+    # Connect to Azure, right now it is only interactive login
     Login-AzureRmAccount

     # Create Resource Group for ARM Deployment